fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 ### 3. Synthesize
 (presentation: Arthur)

-- Persona: see separate pictures
+- Persona (psychiatrist and clinical psychologist): see separate pictures
 - Use case diagram: see separate pictures

 #### User requirements (high level):
 Functional:
+- Show and search a specific patient.
+- Show the dossier of a specific patient (personal data, diagnosis, drugs, orders to other staff, process (Verlauf)).
-- Show personal data of each patient
+- Show personal data of a specific patient (i.e. name, birthday, gender, ...).
-- Diagnosis of a patient: show, add, update, delete
+- Diagnosis of a patient (name, ICD-code, description, comment, date): show, add, update, delete a diagnosis
-- Drug management (point in time, frequency, dose): show, add, update, delete
+- Medication management (point in time, frequency, dose): show, add, update, delete a drug
-- Orders to other clinical staff: show, add, update, delete
+- Orders to other clinical staff (acceptor, description, date, remitter (Auftraggeber)): show, add, update, delete an order
-- Process and event handling of a patient: show, add, update, delete
+- Process and event handling of a patient (event, comment, date): show, add, update, delete an event

 Non-functional:
-- psychotherapists tablet
-- Berechtungungen psych
+- The application can be used on tablet during a consultation (main use).
+- The application can be used on desktop when a psychotherapist is doing office work.
+- Only a psychiatrist can do manipulations in medication management, a clinical psychologist has a read only access to the medication management functionality.
+- The psychotherapist has full access to the data of patients, who are treated by him and read only access to the other patients.

 ### 4. Design
 (presentation: Marc)